keithlennox/roku-feed/README.md

 ### PROJECT CONSTRAINTS

 - Users will schedule (CMS) videos by changing values in BC custom fields.
-At out request, BC added 10 additional custom fields.
+At our request, BC added 10 additional custom fields.
 - We will not use CPAD because it does not have a roku live/not live flag or video URLs so we would still need to call BC.
 Calling both is overly complex.
 - We have to make multiple calls to Brightcove: oauth, videos, and sources.
 Sources is the only place we can get the video URL.
 - We can only get max of 100 videos at a time and max of only 1 source at a time.